emrahsariboz/Machine-learning-portfolio/README.md

 (1) a leaf node, indicating a class of instance or
 (2) a decision node, specifying a test to be carried out on a single attribute value, with one branch and a sub-tree for each possible outcome of the test

+### Overfitting

+In machine learning algorithms, we usually fit the training dataset to the created model.
+Overfitting occurs when the model works well with the training dataset; however, generates poor performance on the new instances, a.k.a. test dataset.